2101dudu/Proof-of-Work-Blockchain/README.md

 }
 ```

-This means that the blockchain no longer keeps in memory the totallity of blocks, but rather reads and writes to the database when necessary.
+This means that the blockchain no longer keeps in memory the totality of blocks, but rather reads and writes to the database when necessary.
 We also need to keep track of which block the blockchain is at, so we added a parameter `LastHash`.

 With this done, we need to rethink our blockchain methods.
 The `CreateBlockChain()` and `AddBlock()` methods now need to read and write from the DB as needed.

 In the meantime, we lost the ability to iterate over our blockchains' blocks.
-We can recoup this functionality by creating a helper structure
+We can recoup this functionality by creating a helper structure,

 ```go
 type BlockChainIterator struct {